 The first step is planning a fundraiser is the completion of the Event Proposal Form detailing the particulars of the event.
 Our staff can assist you in this process, and will respond to your request within one week of receipt.

-In accordance with the New Jersey Attorney General’s charitable giving guidelines, organizations and individuals which support St. Joseph’s Regional Medical Center through public events are asked to comply with the following:
+In accordance with the New Jersey Attorney General’s charitable giving guidelines, organizations and individuals which support St. Joseph’s University Medical Center through public events are asked to comply with the following:

-- Clearance must be received from St. Joseph’s Healthcare System to conduct an event whose net proceeds go to the Foundation (St. Joseph’s Regional Medical Center Foundation or St. Joseph’s Wayne Foundation).
+- Clearance must be received from St. Joseph’s Health to conduct an event whose net proceeds go to the Foundation (St. Joseph’s University Medical Center Foundation or St. Joseph’s Wayne Foundation).
 Please do not promote your event prior to approval from the Foundation.

 - All net proceeds, or a percentage thereof, from the event designated to benefit the Foundation must go to St. Joseph’s.